 We got good value out of the Paris Pass from the number of attractions that we visited.
 The Paris Attractions Pass also included visits that we wouldn’t normally have made such as the Chocolate Museum which we thought was very interesting and wine-tasting at O’Chateau.
 The Metro Pass gives you unlimited travel on the Paris metros and buses within zones 1, 2 and 3 and you don’t have to worry about how many times you’re hopping on metros.

 From our experience, the Paris Pass was definitely good value for money and we recommend it to anyone who wants to take full advantage of their visits to the attractions that Paris has to offer.
-You can buy your Paris Pass Here.Any ideas?
+You can buy your Paris Pass Here.What's your opinion on this?